Your expert guide to what to do in Campeche

 🚗 1hr20 (100km)

-➡️ Pueblos Magicos: there are three pueblos magicos in Campeche: Candalaria, Isla Aguada and Palizada.
+There are three pueblos magicos in Campeche: Candalaria, Isla Aguada and Palizada.
+Of the three, only Isla Aguada is of day-tripping distance (2 hours).

-➡️ Mérida: If you don’t have time to spend more than a day in Mérida, it’s still worth including it in your itinerary if you can as it’s a beautiiful big city with plenty of history, great museums, stores and restaurants.
-It’s much bigger than Campeche.
+If you don’t have time to spend more than a day in Mérida, it’s still worth including it in your itinerary if you can as it’s a beautiful big city with plenty of history, great museums, stores and restaurants.

 🚗 2hr20 (180km)